-The Power Feed 10 is available configured in both boom and bench models.
+The Power Feed Wire Feeders are available configured in both boom and bench models.
 In addition, the Control Box and wire feed unit can also be purchased separately.
 The bench model is designed so that it can easily be converted to a boom feeder.